Bachelor of Arts Majors

 The major will be declared during the second semester of the sophomore year.
 (Occasionally, a student will undertake a double major, which entails meeting all obligations of each of the two fields selected.)

 The Established Departmental & Interdepartmental Majors

-Students who wish to pursue a major in a discipline may do so by selecting from among many established programs: Africana studies, animal behavior, anthropology, studio art, art history, biology, chemistry, classics, comparative humanities, computer science, East Asian studies, economics, education, English (creative writing, film and media studies, literary studies), environmental geosciences, environmental science, environmental studies, French, geography, geology, German, history, international relations, Italian studies, Latin American studies, linguistics, mathematics, music, philosophy, physics, political science, psychology, religion, Russian, sociology, Spanish, theatre, and women’s and gender studies.
+Students who wish to pursue a major in a discipline may do so by selecting from among many established programs: Africana studies, animal behavior, anthropology, studio art, art history, biology, chemistry, classics, comparative humanities, computer science, East Asian studies, economics, education, English (creative writing, film and media studies, literary studies), environmental geosciences, environmental science, environmental studies, French, geography, geology, German, history, international relations, Italian studies, Latin American studies, linguistics, mathematics, music, philosophy, physics, political science, psychology, religion, Russian, sociology, Spanish, theatre, and women’s & gender studies.
 Students select a major during the fourth semester of study, at which time the program of studies is established in consultation with an academic adviser and approved by the department or interdepartmental program chair concerned.
 A major normally requires a minimum of eight courses.

 Within the 32 courses required for the Bachelor of Arts degree, a maximum of 12 courses may be taken in a single department.
-However, this 12-course limitation does not apply per se to the following departments: art and art history; classics and ancient Mediterranean studies; English; languages, cultures, and linguistics; sociology and anthropology; or theatre and dance.
-In these departments, the limitation applies to each of the programs in which a major is offered.
+However, this 12-course limit does not apply per se to the following departments: art & art history; classics & ancient Mediterranean studies; English; languages, cultures, & linguistics; sociology & anthropology; or theatre & dance.
+In these departments, the limit applies to each of the programs in which a major is offered.